adam-ard/organic-markdown/README.md

 ```

 A new script called `test.sh` should appear in your directory.
 You
-should also see this file list when you run `omd`.
+should also see this file listed when you run `omd`.

 ```bash
 Commands: